Last updated on November 13th, 2019 at 03:55 pm

 A cherry cordial is a candy made by taking a cherry or similar fruit, adding or dipping it in invertase, which is an enzyme that breaks down sugar, and wrapping it in a chocolate coating.
 The enzyme breaks down the fruit and sugar turning it into a liquid, a process that can take up to a few weeks to complete.
 Depending on how soon you bite into the cordial after it’s been made, determines the amount of liquid in the center of the candy.

 All of these descriptions of cherry cordials and Cherry Garcia, doesn’t get us any closer to an actual dip so let’s get back to it.
-To recreate the beloved ice cream flavor into my Drunken Cherry Garcia Dip, I start with a traditional sweet dip base of cream cheese, powdered sugar, and vanilla extract.
+To recreate the beloved ice cream flavor into my Chocolate Cherry Dip, I start with a traditional sweet dip base of cream cheese, powdered sugar, and vanilla extract.
 I mix in the chocolate chips but this time I use dark chocolate for more of a flavor contrast to the sweet base.

 To keep the dip cool while serving, I use frozen dark cherries.
 I love that I can find them year-round and that they are packaged whole but without the pits.
 Just a rough chop of the frozen cherries and a quick mix in the dip, along with some amaretto, and we are ready to go.